groonga/groonga/doc/source/reference/executables/groonga-suggest-httpd.rst

 .. option:: -r, --receive-endpoint

-   Specify endpoint URI of learner for receiving learning data.
+   Specify endpoint URI of :doc:`groonga-suggest-learner` for receiving learned suggestion data.

    The format is ``tcp://${HOST}:${PORT}`` such as ``tcp://192.168.0.1:2929``.